ShibeFaceSkrill/dogeparty/_posts/2022-06-19-top-NFT-on-Dogecoin.md

 <p>There are currently a total of 33 Dogepunks, visible under the <a href="https://dogeparty.xchain.io/asset/REALDOGEPUNK">REALDOGEPUNK</a> subassets, or on the <a href="http://doge-punks.com/">Doge Punks website</a>.</p>

+<p>Each DogePunk originally sold for 200-1000 Dogecoin, with an average cost of 593.75 DOGE</p>

 <p><img src="{{ site.baseurl }}/assets/images/top-dogecoin-nft/dogeparty_dogeNFT_real-doge-punks.webp">

 <p>This is the only project on DogeParty I know of as having completely sold out its initial release, with only 2 of them having open dispensers on the aftermarket.
 People who purchase these NFT appear reluctant to let them go, so their resale value should be pretty strong.</p>